-The Pai Canyon, also known as Kong Lan, is an incredibly scenic canyon with stunning valley views and it is one of the most reputable locations to catch a Pai sunset!
-Here is my Pai Canyon adventure guide with everything you need to know before you go.
+The Pai Canyon (also known as Kong Lan) is an incredibly scenic canyon with stunning valley views and it’s one of the most reputable locations to catch a Pai sunset!

 If you aren’t confident with riding a scooter, you can hail a songthaew (pick-up truck with bench seats) to get from A to B. Make sure to agree on a price with the driver first before jumping in the back.

 Have you got travel insurance for your trip?!

 We all know accidents can happen and having Heymondo Insurance will save you thousands of dollars if something goes wrong.

 Heymondo offers low-cost Travel Insurance to keep you covered on all your adventures.

 There is no entrance fee to visit this attraction, simply park your scooter, grab a snack and a cold beverage from the small stall vendors, and begin the walk up the paved stair trail.